As goes the effort at social commentary sired by Cahn/vanHeusen by way of Frank Sinatra,

 Goes together like a horse and carriage,

-But sometimes people want to shoot the horse and burn the carriage, which is what Governor Patterson is about to do with a stroke of his pen.
+But sometimes people want to shoot the horse and burn the carriage, which is what was accomplished with a stroke of a governor's pen.

-A new divorce bill has passed both houses of what can charitably be described as our state legislature.
-It only waits the virtually (this time a back room deal did not even have to be made) assured blessing of our governor to become law.
-The law will make it easier to get out of a marriage than out of a magazine subscription.
+The no fault divorce bill easily passed both houses of what can charitably be described as our state legislature.
+It only waited the governor's signature.
+The law made it easier to get out of a marriage than out of a magazine subscription.

-All the descriptions of the law make it sound good and modern.
-But is it really?
+All the descriptions of the law made it sound good and modern.
+But was it really?
 It is a bit similar to a description given, in another context by John Randolph of Roanoke, [It is] like a rotten mackerel by moonlight, shined and stunk.
-The law, as hyped, glitters, glimmers and shimmers but when examined closely, is odiferous.
+The law, as hyped, glittered, glimmered and shimmered but when examined closely, was odiferous.

-At the other end of the socio-economic spectrum, women would lose all power to obtain a better settlement from a husband who has a similar emotional attachment to his wife similar to that which he enjoys with an empty, crumpled package of cigarettes he tosses into a waste basket.
+At the other end of the socio-economic spectrum, women lost all power to obtain a better settlement from a husband who had a similar emotional attachment to his wife similar to that which he enjoys with an empty, crumpled package of cigarettes he tosses into a waste basket.

-The law will surely raise the divorce rate since the human condition is such that if you allow something to be done with less difficulty than previously, more people will do it.
+The law surely raised the divorce rate since the human condition is such that if you allow something to be done with less difficulty than previously, more people will do it.
 Result: more disposable women.

-The proponents of the law point to the fact that New York is the only state to require grounds for divorce.
-There never was a worse reason for a law than everybody else has one.
-This may be a reason to buy a new necktie, dress or computer, but not for something that will affect the lives of, ultimately millions of people.
+The proponents of the law pointed to the fact that New York was the only state to require grounds for divorce.
+There never was a worse reason for a new law than everybody else had one.
+This may be a reason to buy a new necktie, dress or Apple phone, but not for something that will affect the lives of, ultimately millions of people.
 Justice Holmes used the word “revolting” to describe this kind of decision-making.

-What about the fact that after thirty years of taking a contrary position, the women’s bar associations now, like Paul on the road to Damascus who saw the light of the Lord, suddenly realize that the present law prevents suffering women from obtaining a divorce?
+What about the fact that after thirty years of taking a contrary position, the women’s bar associations then, like Paul on the road to Damascus who saw the light of the Lord, suddenly realized that the present law prevented suffering women from obtaining a divorce?
 Nonsense!
-There are presently five “fault” grounds for divorce and additionally a “non-fault” ground.
+There were and still are presently five “fault” grounds for divorce and additionally a “non-fault” ground.